coreflexive/coreflexive.github.io/_posts/2023-05-04-daniel-jackson-handshake.md

 fact  spouse_involutive { spouse.spouse = iden:>P }
 ```

-That `spouse` is symmetric ("if q is p's spouse, p is q's spouse") and "no spouse sharing" is a consequence of irreflexivity and being involutive.
+That `spouse` is symmetric ("if q is p's spouse, p is q's spouse") and "no spouse sharing" is a consequence of being an irreflexive and involutive function.

 ## The Shake Relation